This is a blog about remembering and forgetting inasmuch as it is about cooking.

 I’ve also adapted a number of traditional dishes and have designed them to make Bengali cooking accessible to those of us who live in, or grew up in, America.
 I hope this blog will be helpful to others who want to cook Bengali food.

 The other recipes are a reflection of my life: where I live, what my family likes to eat, and what I’ve learned to cook from the myriad people and places I’ve encountered.
-My name is Mimi and I live in Chicago.
-Thank you so much for visiting.
+My name is Mimi B. and I live in Chicago.
+Thank you for visiting.